ethereum/EIPs/EIPS/eip-pbmrc1.md

 A PBM based architecture has several distinct components:

-- **Spot Token** - a ERC-20 or ERC-20 compatible digital currency (e.g. ERC-777, ERC-1363) serving as the collateral backing the PBM Token.
+- **sovToken** - a ERC-20 or ERC-20 compatible digital currency (e.g. ERC-777, ERC-1363) serving as the store of value token (i.e. collateral backing the PBM Token).
   - Digital currency referred to in this PBMRC paper **SHOULD** possess the following properties:
     - a good store of value;
     - a suitable unit of account; and
     - a medium of exchange;
-- **PBM Wrapper** - a smart contract, which wraps the Spot Token, by specifying condition(s) that has/have to be met (referred to as PBM business logic in subsequent section of this proposal).
-The smart contract verifies that condition(s) has/have been met before unwrapping the underlying Spot Token;
+- **PBM Wrapper** - a smart contract, which wraps the sovToken, by specifying condition(s) that has/have to be met (referred to as PBM business logic in subsequent section of this proposal).
+The smart contract verifies that condition(s) has/have been met before unwrapping the underlying sovToken;
-- **PBM Token** - the Spot Token and its PBM wrapper are collectively referred to as a PBM Token.
+- **PBM Token** - the sovToken and its PBM wrapper are collectively referred to as a PBM Token.
 PBM Tokens are represented as a [ERC-1155](./eip-1155.md) token.
   - PBM Tokens are bearer instruments, with self-contained programming logic, and can be transferred between two parties without involving intermediaries.
 It combines the concept of:
     - programmable payment - automatic execution of payments once a pre-defined set of conditions are met; and
     - programmable money - the possibility of embedding rules within the medium of exchange itself that defines or constraints its usage.